 Cave suffered serious damage during the Portuguese times, most of sculptures were damaged by shooting.
 Happily, the enormous, unique Trimurti sculpture was spared.

-Inside the mandapa, to the right from the entrance there is located the central Shiva shrine – a free-standing square cell with four entrances and linga in the center.
-Each of the four entrances in Shiva shrine is guarded by two dvarapalas – 4.5 – 4.7 m high gatekeepers.
+Inside the mandapa, to the right from the entrance, there is located the central Shiva shrine – a free-standing square cell with four entrances and linga in the center.
+Each of the four entrances in the Shiva shrine is guarded by two dvarapalas – 4.5 – 4.7 m high gatekeepers.
 Their task is to keep the ill-intentioned visitors away.
 Sadly these stone giants did not perform their duties during the Portuguese times.
 At the east and west end of the cave, there are smaller shrines – the eastern one serves as a ceremonial entrance.

-The most renowned sculpture in mandapa of the Great Cave is Trimurti (Trimurthy) – sculpture with three faces of Shiva.
+The most renowned sculpture in mandapa of the Great Cave is Trimurti (Trimurthy) – a sculpture with three faces of Shiva.
 It is located on the south wall of mandapa and is 6.1 m high.

-Trimurti resembles a Trinity of Brahma, Vishnu and Mahesh (Shiva) – royal insignia of Rashtrakutas.
-The image depicts a three-headed Shiva – each of the heads represents one of essential aspects of Shiva – creation, protection and destruction.
-Creation (Vamadeva) looks to the right, it is shown as a young, lively, vital women (?) with sensuous lips, holding something like a rose bud in hands.
-Destruction (Rudra-Shiva, Aghora, Bhairava) to the left, to east is shown as a young, moustached man, displaying anger.
+Trimurti resembles a Trinity of Brahma, Vishnu, and Mahesh (Shiva) – the royal insignia of Rashtrakutas.
+The image depicts a three-headed Shiva – each of the heads represents one of the essential aspects of Shiva – creation, protection, and destruction.
+Creation (Vamadeva) looks to the right, it is shown as a young, lively, vital woman (?) with sensuous lips, holding something like a rosebud in her hands.
+Destruction (Rudra-Shiva, Aghora, Bhairava) to the left, to the east, is shown as a young, mustached man, displaying anger.
 Central face (Tatpurusha) is benign, meditative, praying for the preservation of humanity, he is master of positive and negative principles of existence.

-Trimurti is one of symbols of Indian culture, a masterpiece of Gupta – Chalukyan art.
+Trimurti is one of the symbols of Indian culture, a masterpiece of Gupta – Chalukyan art.

 Ardhanarisvara, Gangadhara and other treasures